 The Advance Directive Observation template constrains the Observation act.
 The moodCode is always constrained to indicate the documented observation has already occurred (EVN).
 The statusCode is always completed.
 A state model is not required for this type of observation.

-The observation/code element indicates kind of advance directive being observed but classifies all the different kinds together as advance directives.
+The observation/code element indicates the kind of advance directive being observed but classifies all the different kinds together as advance directives.

 The observation/effectiveTime represents the interval of time for which the advance directive applies.
 The effectiveTime/low element indicates when the advance directive was first established and the effectiveTime/high element indicates when the advance directive stops being effective.
 When an advance directive does not have an end time, the effectiveTime/high will be omitted (or included as an empty tag).
 However, if the advance directive has a bounded expiration date/time, then the effectiveTime/high would be populated with that information.

-The observation/value element categorizes the type of directive content which may be described using coded or textual information.
+The observation/value element categorizes the type of advance directive content which may be described using coded or textual information.
 For example, a type of directive content might be “antibiotics”.
 The actual preference specified by the person in the advance care plan may describe the healthcare situations under which the person would prefer intravenous antibiotics or not.
-The person’s actual preference is not copied out of the source document.
-The type of information available is recorded and the source advance document is linked for reference.
+The person’s actual preference is not summarized, nor is it copied out of the source document.
+The type of information available is recorded and the advance directive source document is linked for reference.

-The information recorded in an Advance Directive Observation does not constitute a legal document, not does it substitute for the source advance directive document.
+The information recorded in an Advance Directive Observation does not constitute a legal document, not does it substitute for the advance directive source document.

 Value Sets and Value Set Bindings